Thailand expects liquidity support for Thai Airways next week

-BANGKOK, April 16 (Reuters) - The Thai government expects to conclude a capital injection plan for flagship carrier Thai Airways International Pcl next week, a government minister said on Thursday.
+BANGKOK (Reuters) - The Thai government expects to conclude a capital injection plan for flagship carrier Thai Airways International Pcl (THAI.BK) next week, a government minister said on Thursday.

 “On the capital needed to support liquidity, it will be clear next week,” Transport Minister Saksayam Chidchob told reporters after a meeting with other agencies on the airline’s rehabilitation plan.